ooni/2023-05-richer-input/DESIGN.md

-Therefore, in the hypothetical scenario where I want to add more nettests to the "experimental" card, I could modify the above JSON document as follows (or change check-in v2 to serve it):
+Therefore, in the hypothetical scenario where I want to add more nettests to the "experimental" card, I could modify the above JSON document as follows (or change check-in v2 to serve something that leads to this):

 ```JSONC
 // ...